emanuel-minetti/sudokuTS/README.md

  - DRY (Don't repeat yourself)
  - Use JavaScript's functional programming wherever it makes the code more readable
  - KISS ("Keep it simple, stupid")
- - and finally the SOLID principles should be observed
+ - SOLID principles should be observed